edwardzcn-decade/space-flappy-bird-original/README.md

 > [!WARNING]
 >
->**This project is no longer maintained.**.
+>**This project is no longer maintained**.
 > It has been archived and is preserved *as-is* for learning, historical review, and reference only.
-> The codebase reflects outdated development practices and dependencies from (potentially) outdated tools/workflows.
+> The codebase reflects development practices and dependencies from (potentially) outdated tools/workflows.
 >
 > No further updates, bug fixes, or feature additions will be provided for this project.
 > Pull requests and issues will not be reviewed.